ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 `local-override.properties` is an optional file (technically they're all optional because of the `ignore-resource-not-found="true"`) that lives on the deployment hosts.
 I don't use this, but if I ever needed a way to configure a host differently than the others, this is how I would do it.

 Finally, I can set a system property at startup time e.g. `-Dcommon.property-1=xyz` to override all previous configuration values.

+Okay, that's a short overview of how I'm configuring my latest project.
+Configuration may not be the most sexy topic, but it's definitely an important piece of any project.